fenago/katacoda-scenarios/azure-functions-docker/steps/3/text.md

 Run the following command from the command line to create a function app project in the MyFunctionProj folder of the current local directory.
-A GitHub repo is also created in MyFunctionProj.
-`func init MyFunctionProj`{{execute}}
+`func init MyFunctionProj --docker`{{execute}}

 When prompted, select a worker runtime **node** > **typescript** from the following language choices: